techsoft3d/hc-caas-server-deployment/README.md

 Make sure to restart the instance (sudo reboot) or the container for the changes to take effect.

 ### Step 3: Deplying a separate conversion server
 Now that we have a common database and file storage, we can create a separate server that only deals with converting models.
 It is highly recommended to run CAD conversions separate from the streaming server, the modelManager and the webserver as converting a model can consume a lot of CPU resources and memory and starve other processes.
 It is also the component most likely to crash and by running it separately, you can ensure that the other components of CaaS are not affected.
+In general a production-grade conversion instance should have ample memory and adequate CPU capacity.
 To deploy a conversion server you need to:

 * Follow the above steps to create a new EC2 instance from the AMI or run a new container on a separate machine from the Docker Image
 * Make sure that your HOOPS Communicator license is set